getlipa/wild/README.md

 ## Squirrel
 Squirrels love to store nuts for the winter.
 The library allows backups of local data to be created.

+## Parrot
+This feathered companion, similar to its namesakes, repeats what he hears and as such delivers, important analytics data about payments to the backend.
+This data is pseudonymized and used to improve our services.